MStarmans91/WORC/WORC/doc/static/configuration.rst

 Preprocessing
 ~~~~~~~~~~~~~
 The preprocessing node acts before the feature extraction on the image.
-Currently, only normalization is included.
-Additionally, scans with image
+Additionally, scans with imagetype CT (see later in the tutorial) provided
-type CT (see later in the tutorial) provided as DICOM are scaled to
+as DICOM are scaled to Hounsfield Units.
+For more details on the preprocessing
-Hounsfield Units.
+options, please see
+:ref:`the additional functionality chapter <additonalfunctionality-chapter>`.

 **Description:**